miaomiao612/miaomiao612.github.io/_pages/about.md

 # 🎖 Honors and Awards
-- *2022.03*  Scholarship of Pennsylvania
+- *2022.03*  Scholarship of the University of Pennsylvania
 - *2021.11*  3rd Place, Geoscene Development Competition, Esri(China)
 - *2021.02*  2nd Place, Mapping Design Competition, Northwest A&F University